Commencement vs. Graduation

 PETITION DEADLINES FOR 2017-2018

-- November 14, 2017 - Deadline to file a Petition for Graduation and be a Fall 2017 graduate.
-Students filing after this date will be Spring 2018 graduates.
+- November 16, 2018 -Deadline to file a Petition for Graduation and be a Fall 2018 graduate.
+Students filing after this date will be Spring 2019 graduates.

-- February 15, 2018 - Deadline to file a Petition for Graduation ONLY for students transferring to a CSU in Fall 2018 and is completing an Associate Degree for Transfer (ADT) in Spring 2018.
+- February 14, 2019 - Deadline to file a Petition for Graduation for students transferring to a CSU in Fall 2019 who are completing an Associate in Arts for Transfer (AA-T) or an Associate in Science for Transfer (AS-T).
+Associate Degree for Transfer (ADT).

-**Students filing after this date but before April 30, 2018 will still be Spring 2018 graduates but their name may not be in the Commencement Program.**
+- March 22, 2019 - Deadline to file a Petition for Graduation and ensure their name will be included in the commencement program. **Students filing after this date but before April 30, 2019 will still be Spring 2019 graduates, but their name may not be in the Commencement Program.**

 ☑ sTEP 3: wAIT FOR yOUR dEGREE eVALUATION tO ARRIVE IN THE MAIL